Why Most Marketing rings hollow—and How We Fix It.

 Stakeholders understand not just what you do, but why it matters.

-Narrative makes them work.
+The right foundation makes them work.